realdanielbyrne/acc_sdk/README.md

 ## Features

-Acc_sdk currently implements the following Autodesk Construction Cloud APIs:
+AccSdk currently implements the following Autodesk Construction Cloud APIs:

 - The Account Users API allows you to add and update groups of users to your account.
 - The Authentication API provides methods to authenticate with the ACC using the OAuth2 2-legged and/or the 3-legged flows.